tldr-pages/tldr/pages/common/git-effort.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-effort>.

-- Display each file, showing commits and active days:
+- Display each file in the repository, showing commits and active days:

 `git effort`